Day Trading: Risk Management Fundamentals

 Therefore, you should consider investing in the best companies across all sectors, such as finance, technology, healthcare, and utilities.

-A popular approach to risk diversification is to focus on ETFs (exchange-traded funds), which are baskets of securities that you buy a portion of the same way you can buy stock in a company.
+A popular approach to risk diversification is to focus on day trading ETFs (exchange-traded funds), which are baskets of securities that you buy a portion of the same way you can buy stock in a company.
 Essentially, you’re relying on someone else to create a diverse pool of investments.

 Overnight Trades